Yougain/burmilla_os_efi/README.md

   ```
 # install_rancheros_on_btrfs
 　A scpipt for installing RancherOS on a btrfs partition in a hard disk of a baremetal server.<br>
-　After booting up by rancheros-v1.x.x.efi.iso, execute from your terminal following command.
+　After booting up by rancheros-v1.x.x.efi.iso, execute following command from your terminal.
  ```
 	install_rancheros_on_btrfs \
 		[server name] \